Fleet Air Arm: F-35B Lightning II

+The F-35B Lightning II is the Fleet Air Arm's principal fixed-wing combat aircraft.
+The short take-off and vertical landing variant operates from the Royal Navy's and provides fifth-generation air-combat, air-defence and strike capabilities.
+Its stealth, sensors and networked systems allow it to conduct air-to-air and air-to-ground missions while also contributing to intelligence, surveillance and reconnaissance.

-In January 2019, initial operating capability for the UK's F-35B was announced with 18 F-35Bs jointly delivered to the UK.
-As of December 2022, 26 aircraft were operational in the UK and were based at RAF Marham.
+In January 2019, initial operating capability for the UK's F-35B Lightning II was announced with 18 F-35B Lightning IIs jointly delivered to the UK.
+As of December 2022, 26 aircraft were operational in the UK and based at RAF Marham.
 These aircraft regularly deployed for operations on the Queen Elizabeth-class aircraft carriers.

-Another 3 F-35s remained in the US for testing and evaluation purposes.
+Fleet Air Arm F-35B Lightning IIs are operated as part of the joint Royal Navy–Royal Air Force Lightning Force.
+809 Naval Air Squadron was re-formed at RAF Marham in December 2023 as a frontline F-35B Lightning II squadron, alongside the RAF's 617 Squadron.
+The two squadrons comprise personnel from both services and operate the aircraft from land bases and the Queen Elizabeth-class carriers.

+The F-35B Lightning II provides the principal fixed-wing component of the UK's carrier strike capability.
+In 2026, F-35B Lightning IIs of 809 Naval Air Squadron operated from during NATO's Ramstein Flag exercise and subsequent Carrier Strike Group operations, including air-defence and long-range strike missions.

-While 39 F-35B aircraft (including 3 or 4 based in the U.S.) were in the U.K. inventory by August 2025, as the former U.K. Defence Secretary Ben Wallace had reported, the RAF and Royal Navy faced a considerable challenge in providing even the existing modest F-35B fleet with qualified pilots.
+While 47 F-35B aircraft (including 3 or 4 based in the U.S.) were in the U.K. inventory by March 2026, as the former U.K. Defence Secretary Ben Wallace had reported, the RAF and Royal Navy faced a considerable challenge in providing even the existing modest F-35B fleet with qualified pilots.
 As of late 2022 there were only 30 qualified British pilots (plus three exchange pilots from the United States and Australia) for the F-35.
 The average wait time for RAF trainee Typhoon and F-35 pilots, after completing the Military Flying Training System, was approximately 11 and 12 months respectively.
 A further gap of 68 weeks existed between completing Basic Flying Training and beginning Advanced Fast Jet Training.
 The resulting pilot shortage was a factor in delaying the ability to stand up the first Fleet Air Arm Squadron (809 Squadron) on a timely basis.
 In February 2023, the Chief of the Air Staff, Air Chief Marshal Sir Mike Wigston, reported that the number of F-35 pilots had grown to 34 UK pilots with a further 7 to complete training by August 2023.
 However, in 2025 the National Audit Office (NAO) reported that a consistent shortage of pilots remained, along with other shortages including of F-35 engineers.

-Under plans confirmed in the 2025 defence review, the Fleet Air Arm and Royal Air Force plan to acquire 47 F-35B aircraft by 2026, increasing to 62 F-35B airframes by 2033.
-These numbers were somewhat lower than originally envisaged due to a decision made in the review to acquire 12 non-carrier capable F-35A aircraft to serve in training and tactical nuclear-strike roles, rather than additional F-35Bs.
+Pilot-to-aircraft ratios were reported at about 1:1, which were argued by some to be "far below the 1.3 to 1.5 considered healthy in most air forces".